 Battles will generally play out in the following pattern.

-- Start with your Charger Pokémon using ONLY Fast moves – Charged attacks are slow and will slow down your progress in charging the max meter, the tiny amount of extra damage they do is negligible in Max Battles.
+- Start with your Defender Pokémon using ONLY Fast moves – Charged attacks are slow and will slow down your progress in charging the max meter, the tiny amount of extra damage they do is negligible in Max Battles.
 Continually attack until the Max meter is charged!

 - During this time if the opposing Pokémon targets you – which will be indicated by three white lines above your Pokémon’s head – then a simple swipe to the side will dodge this attack and reduce the damage, no timing necessary, just swipe either way when you see the three lines.